 A Displayr document containing a setup text analysis object.

 - Go to Anything > Advanced Analysis > Text Analysis > Advanced > Map.

 - Under Inputs > DATA SOURCE > Text analysis output select an existing Setup Text Analysis object.

 - Ensure the Automatic box is checked, or click Calculate.

 OPTIONAL: The following settings can be adjusted to modify the map output:

 - Minimum frequency - Threshold number of times a token must occur before being included in the analysis.

 - Algorithm - The dimension reduction method used to group and position the tokens.
-Details about parameters controlling the algorithm can be found in t-SNE, PCA, and MDS.
+Details about parameters controlling the algorithm can be found in t-SNE, Principal Component Analysis, and Multidimensional Scaling.